 The inductance of the 1 nF capacitors, combined with the inductance of our power supply leads, might have caused fluctuations to propagate around and cause oscillations.
 But if that were the case, why didn't we see oscillations within the SAW filter pass band?
 We replaced all the 1 nF capacitors with 100 pF capacitors.
 The parasitic oscillations persisted.

-We inserted a resistor network between both sides of the SAW filter and the RF amplifiers, as shown below.
+We inserted resistor networks between both sides of the SAW filter and the RF amplifiers, as shown below.
 Each resistor network acts something like a -8 dB 50-Ω attenuator.
 The parasitic oscillations stopped.

 The UPC2764 oscillates when its source or load impedances deviate too far from 50-Ω. The source impedance seen by U8 at the SAW filter output is far from 50 Ω outside the SAW filter pass band.
 So U8 oscillated at some frequency outside the pass band, and never within the pass band.

-We confirmed this theory with Paul, an application engineer at Minicircuits.
+We confirmed this theory with an application engineer at Minicircuits.
 He said that their MAR-6SM+ amplifiers (which we used in our A3005C receiver) will oscillate if the its source or load impedances deviate sufficiently from a pure resistive 50 Ω. He said 3-dB 50-Ω attenuators placed between any load or source and the output or input of a MAR-6SM+ would be sufficient to stop such oscillations.
+The ERA-3SM, however, is unconditionally stable.

 With this network in place, we applied our 910-MHz A3014SO output to the RF input at J6.
 The +16 dBm input power destroyed U7.
 We replaced U7 and added a 12-dB attenuator in series with the A3014SO output.
 Our IF was 46 MHz.
 We added L7, the low-pass filter.
 The 46 MHz amplitude at the output of L7 was 100 mV, or 70 mV rms, or -10 dBm.
 The mixer's conversion loss is about -7 dB at 900 MHz, so our RF power is probably -3 dBm.